utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Jury Instructions:

-The judge informs the jury of the relevant laws that apply to the case and also explains the prosecution’s burden to prove the defendant’s guilt beyond a reasonable doubt.
+The judge informs the jury of the relevant laws that apply to the case and explains the prosecution’s burden to prove the defendant’s guilt beyond a reasonable doubt.

 • Closing Arguments: